hhzl/Calendars/README.md

 # Calendars
-This repo has different implementations of how to represent dates and calendars in Cuis
+This repo has different implementations of how to represent dates and calendars in Cuis Smalltalk